jsforce/jsforce-website/src/partials/document/bulk.html.md

 ### Bulk Query

 From ver.
 1.3, it adds support for bulk query API.
-It fetcheds records in bulk in record stream, or CSV stream which can be piped out to CSV file.
+It fetches records in bulk in record stream, or CSV stream which can be piped out to CSV file.

 ```javascript
 /* @interactive */